flame-engine/flame/doc/images.md

 Animations can also be used as widgets, to do so, just use `Flame.util.animationAsWidget`

-A complete example of using animations as widegets can be found [here](/doc/examples/animation_widget).
+A complete example of using animations as widgets can be found [here](/doc/examples/animation_widget).

 ## FlareAnimation